TechnoPorg/TechnoPorg/README.md

 - 😄 **Pronouns:** Any
 - ⚡ **Fun fact:** I can bike without hands!

-For more on my projects and background, check out my website [my website](https://technoporg.github.io)!
+For more on my projects and background, check out [my website](https://technoporg.github.io)!